 Bonefish, Tarpon and Permit can be caught in all three islands, but Little Cayman is renowned for in-shore gamefish and there are some spectacular fishing opportunities for those that are into the sport.

 Bonefish can be found on the “flats”; these are inshore waters that are typically shallow and covered in turtle grass.
 In many areas of Little Cayman you can find these flats right along the edge of the coastline but there are also good flats in Grand Cayman and in Cayman Brac.
-Bonefish are usually less than 12 pounds and they are known as the “grey ghost” or “phantom”.
-Pound for pound they are one of the fastest and strongest of all the salt water fish species.
+Bonefish are usually less than 12 pounds and they are known as the “grey ghost” or “phantom” fish.
+Pound for pound they are one of the fastest and strongest of all the salt-water fish species.
 They are considered to be among the world’s premier gamefish and are highly sought after by anglers.
-Typically, anglers will wade along the shoreline looking for signs of a ‘tailing’ fish, or there may be an unusual ripple on the surface that could indicate the presence of a fish nearby.
-Check with local fishing guides to see what is working best as bait.

 On the south side of Little Cayman there is an inland pond called Tarpon Lake that is literally teaming with Tarpon, otherwise known as ‘Silver King’.
 These particular fish (in the Tarpon Lake) never seem to grow above 15 pounds but they can be taken both on the flyrod and with spinning tackle.
 It is not possible to access the fish in the lake without a guide because you really need to use one of the little boats and row around; the bottom of the lake is not suitable for wading because the mud is deep, and the perimeter of the lake is a dense thicket of red mangrove – don’t even think of trying to fight your way through the mangroves with a rod in your hands!